VirgilSecurity/virgil-crypto-c/docs/implementor.md

 The 'dependency' item
 ---------------------

-Defines implementation dependency.
+Defines dependency to interface or class.

     <dependency
         name = "..."
+      [ library = "..." ]
+      [ project = "..." ]
-        interface = "..."
+      [ interface = "..." ]
+      [ api = "..." ]
-      [ type = "api | impl"  ("api") ]
+      [ class = "..." ]
         />

 The dependency item can have these attributes:

+project:
+    Defines project name that component refers to.
+The project attribute is optional.

+library:
+    Defines library name that component refers to.
+The library attribute is optional.

 name:
     Dependency name - used for properties and methods names.
 The name attribute is required.

 interface:
-    Dependency interface - used for type deduction and includes.
-The interface attribute is required.
+    Defines name of the interface depends on.
+Dependency is taken as implementation object.
+The interface attribute is optional.

-type:
-    Dependency type.
-The type attribute is optional.
-Its default value is "api".
-It can take one of the following values:

-Value: Meaning:
+api:
-api: Dependency is an interface API object.
+    Defines name of the interface depends on.
+Dependency is taken as interface api object.
+The api attribute is optional.

-impl: Dependency is an implementation object.
+class:
+    Defines name of the class depends on.
+Dependency is taken as class context object.
+The class attribute is optional.